Quaker wedding

-Quaker weddings are the traditional ceremony of marriage within the Religious Society of Friends.
-Quaker weddings are conducted in a similar fashion to regular Quaker meetings for worship, primarily in silence and without an officiant or a rigid program of events, and therefore differ greatly from traditional Western weddings.
+Quaker weddings are the traditional ceremony of marriage within the Religious Society of Friends, sometimes called "marriage under the care of meeting".
+Quaker weddings are conducted in a similar fashion to regular Quaker meetings for worship, primarily in silence and without an officiant, as Quakers do not have clergy, or a rigid program of events, and therefore differ greatly from traditional Western weddings.
+In some respects a Quaker marriage resembles a common-law marriage.

 Quaker marriage in history

 After the local meeting had approved the couple's intention, an announcement would be made and posted in the market on market day.
 Afterward, the wedding could take place.
+The wedding would occur at a meeting, and the couple would declare their intention to be married henceforth.
+The couple would have to be members of the same meeting: "marrying out of meeting" was prohibited; this might involve one of the pair changing meetings before the wedding.
+The marriage would be certified by all of the members of the meeting who were present, acting as both celebrants (after a fashion) and witnesses.
 Outsiders sometimes criticised Quaker couples for living in sin because they married each other without priests or ministers.
 George Fox, the founder of the Society of Friends, and Margaret Fell married using a modification of that procedure in 1669.

 Two years later, when Fox was in Barbados, he sent out an epistle in which he advocated giving women's meetings the initial responsibility to pass on a couple's intentions when the couple had expressed a desire to be wed.
 That advice became quite controversial for those who did not want to see women's roles expanded.